apache/fury/docs/specification/xlang_serialization_spec.md

 `KV header` will be a header marked by `MapFieldInfo` in java.
 For languages such as golang, this can be computed in advance for non-interface types most times.

+#### Why serialize chunk by chunk?

+When fury will use first key-value pair to predict header optimistically, it can't know how many pairs have same meta(tracking kef ref, key has null and so on).
+If we don't write chunk by chunk with max chunk size, we must write at least `X` bytes to take up a place for later to update the number which has same elements, `X` is the num_bytes for encoding varint encoding of map size.

+And most map size are smaller than 255, if all pairs have same data, the chunk will be 1.
+This is common in golang/rust, which object are not reference by default.

+Also, if only one or two keys have different meta, we can make it into a different chunk, so that most pairs can share meta.

+The implementation can accumulate read count with map size to decide whether to read more chunks.

 ### enum